-Welcome to the SRI Outlook 2023!
+Welcome to the SRI Outlook 2024!

-The European landscape is rapidly evolving towards a smarter and more sustainable future, with the Smart Square project playing a supporting role.
-By making readily available tools that enhance awareness and the intelligence assessment of buildings via the Smart Readiness Indicator (SRI) scheme, Smart Square is seamlessly weaving the fabric of Europe's twin digital and green evolution.
-Not only is Smart Square addressing the mandates of the revised 2018 Energy Performance of Buildings Directive (EPBD), but it's also laying a solid foundation for the upcoming EPBD recast and furthermore the lasting adoption of the SRI scheme.
-Key initiatives such as the SRI Observatory will ensure continuous monitoring and updates, culminating in the release of our annual "snapshot" SRI Outlooks in 2023, 2024 and 2025.
-As the SRI scheme gains momentum across member states, Smart Square remains committed to bridging knowledge gaps and connecting the European stakeholders to the smart building movement.
+The European landscape is rapidly evolving toward a smarter and more sustainable future, with the Smart Square project playing a pivotal role.
+By providing tools that enhance awareness and assess building intelligence through the Smart Readiness Indicator (SRI) scheme, Smart Square is integrating Europe's twin digital and green transitions.
+As the SRI scheme gains traction across member states, Smart Square remains dedicated to bridging knowledge gaps and connecting European stakeholders with the smart building movement.